thorlindberg/thesis/sections/8-3 experiment-validation.md

 <br>

-Once validation is complete, a descripitive object is returned and can be interpreted by the recipient. **(will be changed to returning true, as this will not be reached if an error is returned during validation)**.
+Once validation is complete, a descripitive object is returned and can be interpreted by the recipient. **--will be changed to returning true, as this will not be reached if an error is returned during validation--**.

 ```
 // return: false, error || true